≡ Menu

 Some 20 year term life insurance policies can be renewed for additional terms.
 You will generally have the option to renew the policy before it expires, and the premiums may be adjusted based on your age and health at the time of renewal.

-We should point out however that the cost of renewal will likely be significantly higher than when you first applied 20 years earlier AND the new policy will need to be renewed each and every year, at what will likely be an higher price each and every year.
+We should point out, however, that the cost of renewal will likely be significantly higher than when you first applied 20 years earlier, AND the new policy will need to be renewed each and every year at what will likely be a higher price each and every year.

 Purchase a new policy:

-Here again, it’s important to note that the price of your new life insurance policy will probably be much more expensive that your original 20 year term life insurance policy given that you are now 20 years older than the first time you applied for coverage.
+Here again, it’s important to note that the price of your new life insurance policy will probably be much more expensive than your original 20-year term life insurance policy, given that you are now 20 years older than the first time you applied for coverage.

 Plus…

 This time around, your health may not be what it was 20 years ago, which means that you might not be able to qualify for the rate class you did last time.
-That is of course assuming that you haven’t been diagnosed with any significant pre-existing medical conditions which could prevent you from being able to qualify for coverage all together.
+That is, of course, assuming that you haven’t been diagnosed with any significant pre-existing medical conditions that could prevent you from being able to qualify for coverage altogether.

 Allow the policy to end: